jluterek/awesome-ecommerce/README.md

 _Specific content pieces on Composable Commerce._

-- [What is Composable Commerce](https://www.elasticpath.com/composable-commerce) - Introduction on what composable commerce is
+- [What is Composable Commerce](https://www.elasticpath.com/composable-commerce) - Introduction on what composable commerce is.

 ---
 **[⬆ back to top](#contents)**